More Than 100 Years of Living First

 First International Bank & Trust celebrated 100 years of banking in 2010.
 Our expansion continued in 2013 with new locations in Minot, Williston, Moorhead and Phoenix.

-First International Bank & Trust (North Dakota and Arizona) is owned by Watford City Bancshares, Inc., which is owned by the Stenehjem family.
+First International Bank & Trust (North Dakota, Minnesota and Arizona) is owned by Watford City Bancshares, Inc., which is owned by the Stenehjem family.
 First International Bank & Trust is a full-service, independent community bank, a member of FDIC, and an equal housing lender.